wlame/njgit/docs/CLI_GUIDE.md

    ✅ Passed: 5

 ✅ All checks passed!
-You're ready to use nomad-changelog.
+You're ready to use ndiff.
 ```

 #### 3. Start Syncing